richKirl/simpleEditor/README.md

 format on panel //{without "//}" "= {"};

 shift+9 with focus on doc with select string for ()

+up minicli history-ring

 # specific